Lanre-Akinbo/Lanre-Akinbo/README.md

 🚀 Here's What I'm About:

-- **Data Enthusiast:** I'm constantly exploring the dynamic world of data, seeking hidden insights and turning them into actionable knowledge.
+- **Data Enthusiast:** I'm constantly exploring the dynamic world of data, seeking insights and turning them into actionable knowledge.

 - **Machine Learning Enthusiast:** I love diving into algorithms and predictive models, using them to solve real-world challenges.